hphilipps/htracker/README.md

 ## Design

-1. spider - reaches out to set of sites
+1. watcher - reaches out to set of sites
 2. feed - serves feed of changes for subscribers
 3. push news - push news out to subscribers